 The Don Wright Faculty of Music places great importance on helping graduate students finance their education.
 Annual Financial Support Packages are offered to eligible Music graduate students (5 terms for MMus and MA students, and 12 terms or 4 years for PhD and DMA students).
 Our Annual Financial Support Packages are provided to help offset the cost of tuition and ancillary fees and offer valuable educational experience to students.

 Individual Annual Financial Support Packages are emailed by the Graduate Program Assistant to each fundable graduate student prior to the start of the academic year, and these outline the student’s financial support for the coming year.
 The Financial Support Package may include support from a Western Graduate Research Scholarship (WGRS), external scholarship support (such as SSHRC or OGS), or employment such as a Graduate Teaching Assistantship (GTA) or Graduate Student Assistantship (GSA).

-Eligible Master’s students receive a merit-based scholarship award (Western Graduate Research Scholarship) that is equivalent to a percentage of the cost of tuition (partial to full tuition) for five terms.
+Eligible Master’s students may receive a merit-based scholarship award (Western Graduate Research Scholarship) that defrays some of the cost of tuition.
 To be eligible for funding upon admission, students must possess a minimum average of 78% (74% for the MMus in Literature and Performance).

 Eligible doctoral students (PhD and DMA) receive funding at least equal to the cost of tuition, plus $13,000 from all sources.
 This funding package normally includes a Western Graduate Research Scholarship (WGRS) plus a 1.0 Graduate Teaching Assistantship or equal support from other university employment such as a Graduate Student Assistantship.